zsenarchitect/EnneadTab-for-AI/README.md

 - How to activate:
-when inside the terminal, type <.venv/Scripts/activate> and enter(no <>)
-it will show as below:
+Note: only can activate the venv. from workstation computer.
+Loaner laptop is not capable. when inside the terminal, type <.venv/Scripts/activate> and enter(no <>) it will show as below:
 PS C:\Users\szhang\github\EnneadTab-for-AI> .venv/Scripts/activate